Retford Flooding Information Page

 Retford Beck Culvert renewal and replacement

 The existing Retford Beck culverts beneath Blackstope Lane and Grove Lane are in poor condition.
 The fluvial capacity of the culverts is reduced by utility crossings in multiple locations.
 The EA are progressing a capital project to replace the culverts, restoring the asset condition and the ability to convey flows.
 Ahead of commissioning this work, fluvial modelling has been completed and demonstrates a positive change in flood risk.
-The EA are commissioning utility surveys which will be undertaken from 27 May 2024.
-Road closures will be in place along Grove Lane and Blackstope Lane during the surveys, which are expected to last for 3 weeks.
-The surveys will inform the design and business case.
-The current programme targets business case assurance in 2024 and, if assured, construction to start in 2025.
+The EA are commissioned utility surveys along Grove Lane and Blackstope Lane during July 2024.
+The surveys are being used to inform the design for the culvert replacement works and the accompanying business case.
+The current programme targets business case assurance in 2025 and, if assured, construction to start in 2025.

 The EA are developing a Flood Warning Service for properties affected by the Retford Beck.
 This service will provide advanced warning when flooding is possible.
 The Flood Warning Service will use weather forecasts and live river level monitoring to trigger alerts and warnings.
 A new gauge is being installed this summer to Retford Beck North, and we expect the service to be ready by the end of 2024.